dlccyes/CollegeNotes/NTUNotes/Junior/Computer Networks.md

 - upstream - many to 1 → multiple access problem
 	- many cable modems share same upstream channel
 - downstream - 1 to many → no multiple access problem
-- many modems connect to CMTS
+- 先 FDM 成很多個 channel，每個 channel 又有 many modems connect to CMTS，so use TDM to avoid collision
-- time slotted multiple access, steps
+- TDM steps
 	1. modems send request to CMTS in a special set of slots
 		- random access
 		- if little traffic, can send data directly in this set of slots
 	2. CMTS grant permission for each time slot
 		- with MAP control message
-	3. modem ACK
-		- CMTS think collision happens if it didn't receive ACK
-		- binary exponential backoff if collision
+	3. if modem didn't get response of its request, it would interpret as collision happened (so its request didn't get to CMTS), and will retransmit with binary exponenetial backoff
 - ![](https://i.imgur.com/bqiqyUK.png)

 ### switched local area networks
 #### link layer address
+- each host has 1 IP & 1 adapter
+- each router interface has 1 IP, 1 ARP module, 1 adapter
+- each adapter has 1 MAC

 ##### MAC address
 - LAN / physical / MAC address
 - 6-byte (48-bit) long
 - don't change as you move
-	- portable
+	- portable (flat structure)
-	- while IP address not portable (position: fixed)
+	- while IP address not portable (position: fixed) (hierarchical structure)
 - adapter receive frame → check if the destination MAC match its own MAC, discard if not matched
 - all 1s → broadcast address